soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 IMAGE

 On this page, you have several options.
-•	You can see a visual overview of the play book steps taken.
+- Get see a visual overview of the play book steps taken.
-•	You can export the results to a CSV file.
+- Export the results to a CSV file.
-•	You can filter the view.
+- Filter the view.

 ### Investigation actions page